insidae/website/content/02-02-2020/index.md

 <div class="note">
     <h3>Disclaimer</h3>
     <p>
-        It doesn't really matter what you use: Mac or Windows.
+        It doesn't really matter what you use: Windows or Mac.
 Vim or Emacs.
 Tabs or spaces.
 Sass or LESS.
 If all the options didn't have merit, there wouldn't be an argument.
 This list is not meant to be an endorsement for or against anything, just one person's web development workflow.
     </p>
     <p>
         Try new things.
 Be open minded.
 Research.
 Discover what works best for you.
 Also, this is not an extensive list; this is my list.